-Brian R. Mizzi Maurice F. Mizzi Ian J. Mizzi
+Brian R. Mizzi Maurice F. Mizzi Kenneth C. Mizzi - appointed on 1 December 2014 Ian J. Mizzi - resigned on 1 December 2014

 The company's Articles of Association do not require any directors to retire.

 Statement of directors' responsibilities for the financial statements